 France Travel Planner by Tom Brosnahan & Jane Fisher Electrical Power Strip in France

 If you travel as we do, you have multiple electronic devices to charge daily.
-You need a power cord splitter or a power strip to set up a charging station.
+You need adapters to handle all of your electrical devices.

 Reserve your Paris Hotel via Booking.com!